gravitygamesinc/learning-resources.md/README.md

 - [Udemy: Learn to create a 2D Racing car game for FREE PART 1.](https://www.udemy.com/course/learn-to-create-a-2d-racing-car-game-for-free-part-1/) -  The first part of a free course on creating a 2D racing car game.
 - [Udemy: Learn To Create A Complete Menu System in Unity](https://www.udemy.com/course/unitymenus/) -  Create a complete menu system for your Unity games with this course.
 - [Udemy: Learn to create a Simple Game in Unreal Engine 5](https://www.udemy.com/course/learn-to-create-a-simple-game-in-unreal-engine-5/) -  Create a basic game in Unreal Engine 5 with this course.
-- [Udemy: Make awesome CUTSCENES in Unity using Timeline](https://www.udemy.com/course/unitytimeline/) -  A course on creating cutscenes, cinematic sequences within games, using Unity Timeline.
+- [Udemy: Make awesome CUTSCENES in Unity using Timeline](https://www.udemy.com/course/unitytimeline/) -  A course on creating cutscenes, and cinematic sequences within games, using Unity Timeline.
 - [Udemy: Make Your First Game In Godot Engine 4](https://www.udemy.com/course/godot-first-game/) -  Create your first game using the Godot game engine version 4 with this course.
 - [Udemy: Making Games With Phaser 2.X](https://www.udemy.com/course/making-games-with-phaser/) -  Learn how to create games using the Phaser 2.X JavaScript framework in this course.
 - [Udemy: Practical Game Development in Unity 4: Level 1](https://www.udemy.com/course/practical-game-development-in-unity-4-level-1/) -  An older course focused on practical game development in Unity 4 (specific version).